-Cheryl offers personal counselling, psychotherapy, life coaching, and youth mentoring in Waterdown, Ontario, serving the areas of Burlington, Hamilton, Waterdown, and Guelph, or anyone willing to travel from outside those areas.
+Cheryl offers personal counselling, psychotherapy, life coaching in Waterdown, Ontario, serving the areas of Burlington, Hamilton, Waterdown, and Guelph, or anyone wanting to travel from outside those areas.
 Please call or email for more information on booking an appointment, and continue reading below for more information on services.

 Find on this page (in this order):

-Trained in Cognitive Behavioural Therapy (CBT), Solution-Focused Therapy (SFT), and narrative and existential approaches, Cheryl works to meet your needs in a way that feels most comfortable for you.
-Compassionate and easy-going, you will feel instantly welcomed and accepted in her office.
-There is no judgement; everything is completely safe and confidential.
+Trained in Cognitive Behavioural Therapy (CBT), Solution-Focused Therapy (SFT), Acceptance and Commitment Therapy (ACT), Internal Family Systems (IFS), EMDR (Eye Movement Desensitization and Reprocessing), Gottman Couple's Counselling approaches, and narrative and existential approaches, Cheryl works to meet your needs in a way that feels most comfortable for you.
+Compassionate and easy-going, you will feel welcomed and accepted in her office.
+There is no judgement in counselling; everything is completely safe and confidential.